 Step 7: Make a Hanging Loop

-Step 8: Form the Star
+Step 8: Create the Star

 Tie together three 6-inch sticks with string to form a star.

-Step 9: Decorate the Tree
+Step 9: Decorate Your Birch Hanging Christmas Tree

 Hang the birch branch tree and the star on a hook, and decorate the tree with ornaments.
+You can also add tinsel and even some aerosol spray flocking to resemble snowy birch branches, if you wish.